djangocon/2023.djangocon.eu/_posts/2022-07-08-announcing-lineup.md

 - Why I Didn't Start With Django (Mario Munoz)
 - Why large Django projects need a data (prefetching) layer (Flávio Juvenal)
 - You Don't Need Containers to Run Django in Production (Eduardo Felipe Castegnaro)
-- Your First Deployment Shouldn't Be So Hard! ()
+- Your First Deployment Shouldn't Be So Hard!
+(Eric Matthes)

 If you’d like to check out these talks and more, [tickets are still on sale]({{site.ticket_link}}).
 Tutorials (sold separately from conference registration) are $195 each, and we will have the schedule for those up soon.
 We hope to see you in San Diego! ⛵